Atomas: Hierarchical Alignment on Molecule-Text for Unified Molecule Understanding and Generation: Related Works

 \section{Related Works}

-The primary challenge in multi-modal molecular representation learning is to effectively leverage information from various modalities to learn common representations shared between modalities, $i.e.$, aligning different modalities.
-Existing multi-modal molecule alignment approaches can be broadly categorized into two types: the internal modalities and the external modalities.
-The internal molecule structure representation includes 1D fingerprint and molecule string, specifically, SMILES (Simplified Molecular-Input Line-Entry System), 2D topological graph, and 3D conformational structure.
-The external functional description encompasses textual description and biological knowledge graph.

-\citep{edwards-etal-2022-translation, christofidellis2023unifying, liu2023molca, liu2023multi, luo2023molfm, chen2024knowledge} investigate the interaction between internal modalities and external modalities, $i.e.$, exchanging information between molecule structures and textual descriptions to complement the information between the two modalities and enhance the overall information content.
-All these methods only consider global representations of SMILES\&text and overlook finer-grained modal interactions.
-Atomas first considers the hierarchical fine-grained alignment between SMILES and text, which is important in the molecular field for controlled molecule generation and molecular captioning, as it enables better performance.
-While \citep{edwards-etal-2022-translation, christofidellis2023unifying} treat conditional generation tasks akin to translation tasks without establishing alignment, Atomas highlights the efficacy of performing a preliminary alignment.
-In contrast to \citep{liu2023molca, liu2023multi, luo2023molfm, chen2024knowledge}'s two-stage training strategies, Atomas presents a joint optimization approach, which is essential for the effective learning and generation of molecular representations.
+\textbf{Molecule-and-Text Cross-Modal Models:} \citep{edwards-etal-2022-translation, christofidellis2023unifying, liu2023molca, liu2023multi, luo2023molfm, chen2024knowledge} investigate the interaction between molecular structures and textual descriptions to complement and enhance the overall information content.
+However, these methods only consider global representations of SMILES and text, overlooking finer-grained modal interactions.
+Atomas introduces hierarchical fine-grained alignment between SMILES and text, which is crucial for controlled molecule generation and molecular captioning, enabling better performance.
+While \citep{edwards-etal-2022-translation, christofidellis2023unifying} treat conditional generation tasks as translation tasks without establishing alignment, Atomas demonstrates the efficacy of performing preliminary alignment.
+Unlike \citep{liu2023molca, liu2023multi, luo2023molfm, chen2024knowledge}'s two-stage training strategies, Atomas employs a joint optimization approach, which is essential for effectively learning and generating molecular representations.
+More discussions are provided in \Cref{Appendix: Text Guided Conditional Molecule Generation}.

-\citep{feng2023unimap, yu2024multimodal}focus on aligning intra-molecular modalities and tailoring for prediction tasks.
-Different from this alignment paradigms, Atomas addresses cross-modal learning between intra- and extra-molecular modalities.
-Challenges arise from the lack of expert fine-grained textual annotations for molecules and difficulty in constructing positive/negative pairs, as a text fragment may suit multiple molecule substructures.
+\textbf{Molecular Modalities Representation Learning:} \citep{feng2023unimap, yu2024multimodal} focus on fine-grained aligning molecular modalities and tailoring for prediction tasks.
+Different from these paradigms, Atomas addresses cross-modal learning between molecule and text modalities.
+Challenges arise from the lack of expert fine-grained textual annotations for molecules and difficulty in constructing positive and negative pairs, as a text fragment may suit multiple molecule substructures.
 These challenges make Atomas' achievements in this field particularly noteworthy.
+See \Cref{Appendix: Diffrence with Molecular Modalities Representation Learning Methods} for more discussions.